teiniker/teiniker-lectures-computerscience/c-advanced/memory-management/dynamic-memory-allocation/README.md

 If it is **not possible to enlarge the block** (because the bytes following the block are already in use for some other purpose), `realloc()` will allocate a new block elsewhere, then copy the contents of the old block into the new one.
-Once `realloc()` has returned, **be sure to update all pointers to the memory block**, since it is possible that `realloc()` has moved the block elsewhere.
+Once `realloc()` has returned, be sure to **update all pointers to the memory block**, since it is possible that `realloc()` has moved the block elsewhere.

 ## Deallocating Memory

-All memory allocation functions obtain memory blocks from a storage pool known as the heap.
+All memory allocation functions obtain memory blocks from a storage pool known as the **heap**.
 Calling these functions too often, or asking them for large blocks of memory, can exhaust the heap, causing the functions to return a null pointer.